 Ashtanga yoga is a direct descendant of the Yoga Sutras of the philosopher Patanjali.
-The ashtanga term is a Sanskrit version of the word eight.
+The Ashtanga term is a Sanskrit version of the word eight.
 It is well-known as a weight-loss yoga discipline.
-Principles, personal discipline, asana and postures, pranayama, withdrawal, focus, meditation, and salvation are the eight pillars of Ashtanga yoga.

 4. Restorative Yoga

 Many poses have been altered to make them more accessible and relaxing.
-Many props, like that lyengar, are used and placed perfectly, such as blankets, bolsters, and eye pillows.
+Many props, such as blankets, bolsters, and eye pillows, are used and placed perfectly.
 All of the props are there to help you relax even more deeply.